Is Your Spa Lacking the Backyard Hot Tub Privacy It Needs?

 Placing your hot tub in the perfect location can provide the ultimate spa experience.
 You may have an umbrella, but is it really doing enough to protect your backyard hot tub privacy?
 Some people prefer privacy above all else.
 So, if you don’t want to be seen or heard by nearby neighbors, consider a few ideas for adding some privacy.

 Hot tub enclosures are one way.
 Some types of hot tub enclosures include inflatable and retractable domes or wooden window panels that can be opened and closed.
 Besides obviously protecting your spa from the elements, these enclosures can improve your hot tubs’ efficiency, but most importantly, it can also be the best way to provide seclusion.
 Shades or screens can also help keep out unwanted insects.

 Make sure you consider access, ambient conditions, and the overall view when building or adding a spa enclosure.
 If your spa enclosure is too close to a neighbor or road, you will likely be disturbed by constant, ambient sound.

-Gazebos are also a consideration.
+For backyard hot tub privacy gazebos are also a consideration.
 They have roofs that can help provide privacy from above.
 This is important if you have nosy neighbors or nearby houses that can see into your backyard.
-For some additional privacy, wooden lattices can be added to the sides of a gazebo, which often still allows limited visibility from inside.
+For some additional privacy, wooden lattices can be added to the sides of a gazebo, which often still allows limited visibility from the inside.